aaaasssadsadasd/FPV-DRONE-MANAFLY/README.md

 # FPV-DRONE-MANAFLY
-3" drone project based on 3d printed chasis by manafly
+3" drone project based on 3d printed chasis by manafly.
+Modern drone chassis are usually always made from carbon fiber, it is light and durable.
+Using ai generative design, this drone frame is optimized for weight and strength.
+It's design allows it to perform competitively with carbon fiber frames while being printed from PETG or ABS filament.
+Each frame costs around $1 in filament.
+This is the foundation for my project, however the frame is the cheapest part of it all.
 # BOM
 ```markdown id="fpv92k"
 | Name                                      | Purpose             | Quantity | Total Cost (USD) | Link                                                                                                                                     | Distributor     |